The townspeople of Possum Springs in the world of Night in the Woods.

 - Did You Just Flip Off Cthulhu?: In her final dream, she tells the Black Goat to shut up and goes on to make a speech about how she will continue living and that if she loses something, she wants it to hurt because if it hurts, then it meant something.

-- The Ditz: She has her clever moments, like the gall joke she tells to Bea and when she corrects Gregg on the pronunciation of "carpe diem."
+- The Ditz: She has her rare moments of cleverness, like the gall joke she tells to Bea and when she corrects Gregg on the pronunciation of "carpe diem."
 However, while Gregg is probably 'The Ditz' of the group, Mae is a very close second.
-She doesn't know that whales are mammals, what the word "entrepreneur" means, and she egregiously writes "*You're* parents forgot you" in a journal entry.
-There are many more errors she makes in the game (some are listed here,) and her first college assignment work was posted by Word of God, which reveals terrible writing abilities: https://mobile.twitter.com/bombsfall/status/1232854262524383232 She might have been accepted by the college in Durkillesburg, but it probably has a high acceptance rate.
+For example, she doesn't know that whales are mammals, what the word "entrepreneur" means, and she egregiously writes "*You're* parents forgot you" in a journal entry.
+There are many more errors she makes in the game (some are listed in other tropes,) and her first college assignment work was posted by Word of God, which reveals terrible writing abilities: She attended Durkillesburg, but it is very likely a state college with a high acceptance rate.
 Also, she would have turned 21 years old by her fourth semester, which means she probably had to go to community college at 18 to scrape by on grades.
-Mae's mother says she had trouble with Maths growing up, and Mr. Chazokov calls her his "best worst student," although it is uncertain whether he means academically or behaviorally.
+Mae's mother says she had trouble with math growing up.
+Also, Mr. Chazokov calls her his "best worst student" to which she replies, "Yeah.
+Hated school."

 - Ear Notch: Two, in her periodically twitching right ear.